canonical/rust-best-practices/site/src/pattern-matching-discipline.md

 }
 ```

-## Don’t pattern-match pointers
+## Don’t pattern-match references

-It is possible to pattern-match the pointer to a `Copy` type to obtain the value at the other end.
+It is possible to pattern-match the references to a `Copy` type to obtain the value at the other end.
-Although it may seem convenient, it ultimately harms readability—it is clearer to explicitly dereference the pointer we are given.
+Although it may seem convenient, it ultimately harms readability—it is clearer to explicitly dereference the reference we are given.

 ✅ Do this: